Select Bus Service: B44

-The B44 SBS route began on November 17, 2013, replacing the B44 Limited service with Select Bus Service.
+The B44 SBS route began in November 2013, replacing the B44 Limited service with Select Bus Service.
 Initially planned for the end of 2011, then later the summer of 2012, the start date was pushed to November 2013 as the buses for the service did not arrive until early 2013.
 Unlike other SBS routes, this service involved a significant change in route, and approximately 20 limited stops were eliminated.
 The elimination of the Avenue L stop, located adjacent to a school, from the SBS route, was controversial, with local elected representatives and community members starting a petition and calling for its restoration.
-On February 11, 2014, just under three months since its launch, the MTA conceded to community pressure and added Avenue L and Gates Avenue to the SBS route.
+In February 2014, just under three months since its launch, the MTA conceded to community pressure and added Avenue L and Gates Avenue to the SBS route.
 This bus is based out of the Flatbush Bus Depot.
 Stops are listed from south to north.

 M60

 The M60 operates between the Upper West Side of Manhattan and LaGuardia Airport, providing crosstown service along 125th Street in Harlem.
-Select Bus Service was originally scheduled to begin in mid or late 2013, but was pushed to May 25, 2014 due to community opposition, citing loss of available parking spaces along 125th Street in Manhattan.
+Select Bus Service was originally scheduled to begin in mid or late 2013, but was pushed to May 2014 due to community opposition, citing loss of available parking spaces along 125th Street in Manhattan.
 Due to its status as an airport connector, buses on the route are equipped with luggage racks.

 The M60 was based out of 126th Street Depot upon implementation as a Select Bus Service route.
-In January 2015, the M60 moved to the Michael J. Quill Bus Depot (where most Manhattan crosstown routes are based out of) due to the closing of the 126th Street Depot.
-The stops are listed below, west to east; stops at the eastern end of the route, within LaGuardia Airport, are marked "Airport Stop".
+In January 2015, the M60 moved to the Michael J. Quill Bus Depot, where most Manhattan crosstown routes are based out of, due to the closing of the 126th Street Depot.
+On April 2, 2023, it was once again moved, this time to Mother Clara Hale Depot, due to roof construction at Michael J. Quill Bus Depot.
+On January 5, 2025, it was moved back to Michael J. Quill Bus Depot.
+The stops are listed below, west to east.
+Stops at the eastern end of the route, within LaGuardia Airport, are marked "Airport Stop".

 M86

 The M86 bus, running crosstown along 86th Street in Manhattan, was identified as a potential bus rapid transit corridor in 2009.
-The M86 SBS route debuted on July 13, 2015.
+The M86 SBS route debuted in July 2015.
 It was the fourth corridor in Manhattan and the fifth Manhattan bus line to have Select Bus Service.
-The M86 SBS was based out of the Tuskegee Airmen Depot, but was switched to the Michael J. Quill Depot on January 7, 2018.
+The M86 SBS was based out of the Tuskegee Airmen Depot, but was switched to the Michael J. Quill Depot in January 2018.